w3c/wot-thing-description/proposals/manegiable-aff-data-mapping/proposal.md

-# Proposal: Mapping data and managing complex intractions in WoT Thing Descriptions
+# Proposal: Mapping data and managing complex interactions in WoT Thing Descriptions

 The Web of Things (WoT) Thing Description (TD) provides an abstract model for describing a Thing's functionalities through its three traditional interaction affordances: Properties, Actions, and Events.
 This model excels at describing simple, atomic, and one-off interactions.
 However, complex systems — particularly those found in industrial automation, enterprise integration, and service orchestration — rely on interaction patterns that go beyond a simple request/response.
 These scenarios present two critical, unresolved challenges for the TD: